What information we hold and what we do with it

 8 Security and save storage of your personal data

 The security of the data we hold is very important to us and we take this seriously.
 We will use appropriate procedures and security features to process and protect your information as will the third parties we engage for the purposes of the Scheme.
-Any transfer of your personal data is done securely and consideration is always given to the most secure and efficient way of doing this such as the anonymisation of Scheme personal data.
+Any transfer of your personal data is done securely and consideration is always given to the most secure and efficient way of doing this, such as with the encryption or pseudonymisation of personal data.

 9 International transfers

 The data protection laws restrict transfers of personal data outside of the EEA, unless there is adequate protection for the data or prescribed steps have been taken to ensure that the data is protected.
-Where any third party engaged by the Trustee or a third party with whom the trustee shares date wishes to process data outside of the EEA they must inform the Trustee and commit to ensuring that such processing complies with the stringent security measures we require and which comply with the data protection laws.
+Where any third party engaged by the Trustee or a third party with whom the trustee shares data wishes to process data outside of the EEA they must inform us and commit to ensuring that such processing complies with the stringent security measures we require and which comply with the data protection laws.
+Further details of the measures in place may be obtained from the HSBC Administration Team (see section 12 below).

 10 How long we keep your personal information for